|Neurology | Clinical Neurosciences | School of Medicine | University of Utah Health Care|

 "To be sure, there are important genetic, biological and environmental factors that account for differences in cognitive reserve," Dr. Chelune says.
 "Identifying and measuring these differences will help us to better counsel patients and their families and, ultimately, to find new ways to slow or even stop disease progression."

 Dr. Chelune joined the University of Utah in 2006 as Professor in the Department of Neurology, where he is also the Senior Neuropsychologist for the Center for Alzheimer's Care, Imaging and Research (CACIR).
 He also is an active member of the University's Brain Institute, Center on Aging, and Department of Psychology.
 Dr. Chelune is a Fellow of the National Academy of Neuropsychology, American Psychological Association in the Division of Clinical Neuropsychology, and the Society for Personality Assessment.
-He has served as President of the National Academy of Neuropsychology and the Division of Clinical Neuropsychology of the American Psychological Association, and is currently the Treasurer of the International Neuropsychological Society.
+He has served as President of the National Academy of Neuropsychology and the Division of Clinical Neuropsychology of the American Psychological Association, and is currently the Executive Director of the International Neuropsychological Society.

 Dr. Chelune earned his Ph.D. from the University of Nevada at Reno, and subsequently completed his neuropsychology fellowship at the University of Colorado Health Sciences Center.
 Before arriving in Utah, Dr. Chelune was a member of the Cleveland Clinic Foundation, where he was Director of Neuropsychological Services at the Mellen Center for Multiple Sclerosis Treatment and Research, and founder of the Section of Neuropsychology.